Lehre und Kurse

-1st School on Sandstone Diagenesis
+4th School on „Controls on Sandstone Diagenesis“

 While the definition of diagenesis – the transformation of unconsolidated sediment to rock – is easily understood, the factors that influence the nature and magnitude of this transformation are complex.
-In this school we will review the state-of-the-art in our understanding of many of these factors in sandstones.
+In this school, we will review the state-of-the-art in our understanding of many of these factors in sandstones.
 Such an understanding is an essential prerequisite for accurately predicting rock properties in the subsurface and has important societal applications in topics as diverse as aquifer depletion, wastewater disposal, contaminant transport, hydrothermal energy production, and hydrocarbon exploration and production.

-Why a Holistic Approach?
+Why a holistic approach?

 Although diagenesis in a strict sense refers to biological, chemical, and physical processes that occur after deposition, the nature and magnitude of these processes is inextricably linked to the starting composition and texture of the sediment.
-To date little has been done to bring together two critical aspects of sandstone reservoir quality prediction: the controls on the depositional composition and texture and the post-depositional overprint of diagenesis.
+To date, little has been done to bring together two critical aspects of sandstone reservoir quality prediction: the controls on the depositional composition and texture and the post-depositional overprint of diagenesis.
 An important and novel aspect of this course is to bring together experts in these two disciplines to provide course participants with a review of both parts of the reservoir quality prediction problem.

 Processes That Control Depositional Composition and Texture

-Depositional composition and texture constrain fundamental rock properties such as porosity and permeability and strongly affect the nature and magnitude of diagenesis from shallow to deep burial.
+Depositional composition and texture constrain fundamental rock properties such as porosity and permeability of the nature and magnitude of diagenesis from shallow to deep burial.
 The starting point in understanding and predicting sediment depositional characteristics is an analysis of the genetic origin of the sedimentary input.
-The source-to-sink concept has been increasingly invoked in basin analysis and related geodynamic studies, as the variable input of sediments through time affects basin development, sediment accumulation and distribution, burial, subsidence, flexural rebound, isostasy, denudation and other geodynamic effects.A comprehensive understanding of sediment generation – in its broader sense – therefore represents the only possible way to achieve a solid prediction of sediment texture and composition, its distribution within the sub-set of facies of a certain sedimentary environment, identification of sediment-induced heterogeneities, and eventually the starting composition of deposited sediments (e.g. sand framework composition, clay abundancy etc.) and how this would affect early diagenesis.The ultimate composition and texture of sediments, however, depends not only on provenance and final depositional environment but also on factors such as tectonic setting, climate, and transport history.
-Important changes in depositional composition and texture through time and space may take place even within the same depositional facies in response to variations in search factors.
+The Sediment Routing System concept is being increasingly invoked in basin analysis and related geodynamic studies, as the variable input of sedimentation through time-affected basin development, sediment accumulation and distribution, burial, subsidence, flexural rebound, isostasy, denudation and other geodynamic effects.A comprehensive understanding of sediment generation – in its broader sense – thus represents the only possible way to achieve a solid prediction of sedimentary texture and composition.
+Further More, its integration into a Sediment Routing System conceptual framework allows understanding and possibly predict the distribution of sediment particles within the subset of facies of a sedimentary environment, identification of sediment-induced heterogeneities, and eventually the initial composition of deposited sediments (eg, sand framework composition, clay abundance, etc.) and how this would affect early diagenesis.The ultimate composition and texture of sediments, however, depends on the provenance and final depositional environment but also on factors such as tectonic setting, climate, and transport history.
+Important changes in depositional composition and texture may take place even within the same depositional facies in response to variations in search factors.

 As sediments are buried they deform and alter in response to the evolving stresses, temperatures, and fluid chemistries that they experience through geologic time.
 The impact of these processes on rock properties can be immense.
 For instance, permeability in sandstones may drop by over six orders of magnitude from the time of deposition to the present-day.